Skip to main content

 Built in 1872, Shorncliffe Pier offers a picturesque location for fishing.
 For beginners, Council regularly hosts fishing events and activities across Brisbane, catering to various age groups and skill levels.
 Discover free and low-cost Council fishing events.

 With its scenic bay vistas, the pier provides a tranquil setting.
 The surrounding Moora Park is a popular place for picnics.
-There is ample shaded grass, public barbecues, and a large playground for children.
+Ample shaded grass, public barbecues, and a large playground for children are available.

 More ideas for Brisbetter days out